Contributed By BonelliErede

 Banks (Italian and international) are still the main players as lenders in the Italian acquisition finance market.
 Funds and insurance companies as well as securitisation vehicles have not played a material role as lenders so far, due to the restrictions provided by the Italian banking laws (although some restrictions have been removed, as explained below).
 Certain transactions have involved the issuance of bonds, which are normally listed (or a regulated or non-regulated market) and underwritten by qualified investors.

 In the last few years, in reaction to the credit crunch, the Italian Government has implemented important changes to the Italian regulatory and tax framework with the aim of making new financing options (alternatives to the traditional bank financing model) available to Italian companies.

 If the acquisition finance transaction is local and both the acquiring company and the lenders are Italian, the documentation is usually governed by Italian law.
-However, if the transaction involves an international purchaser, a private equity fund or international lenders, or if the size of the deal is significant, the finance documents tend to be governed by English law.
+However, if the transaction involves an international purchaser, a private equity fund or international lenders or if the size of the deal is significant, the finance documents still tend to be governed by English law.
 In these cases, the acquisitions can also be funded through an issuance of bonds.

 If the finance documents are governed by English law, it is necessary to amend certain sections of the documents to address Italian law-related issues.

 As far as governing law aspects are concerned, there is no remarkable differences between corporate loans, acquisition finance and LBO transactions in the Italian lending market.

 Standard documentation (such as the Loan Market Association (LMA) documentation, adapted to the features of the Italian market) is generally used as a basis for drafting and negotiating acquisition finance documents.